CloterChohan/LKRKBot/README.md

 }
 ```
 Make sure to write the bot-token inside the "", example: ``"token": "0000000000000000000000000000000"``.

-To get the token, visit https://discord.com/developers and choose the bot you want to create, and then go to bot > copy token
+!To get the token, visit https://discord.com/developers and choose the bot you want to create, and then go to bot > copy token